TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.luis/luis_manageluisapps_manageregionsandboundries.md

 ## Prediction/runtime Resources
 * **From where can I create a prediction/runtime resource?** Prediction/runtime resources can be either created from the Azure portal or the LUIS portal.
 * **How can I create a Prediction/runtime resource from Azure?** Go to [Azure Portal](https://portal.azure.com/) and ensure that you have a valid Azure subscription.
 If you do not have an Azure subscription, create a free one.
 Noting that having an Azure subscription is a prerequisite to create any Azure resources.
 Search for Language Understanding and click on create a new resource.
 Choose the prediction tab from above and fill in the template.
-* **How can I create a Prediction/runtime resource from LUIS?** From your application in the manage tab, click on manage resources and follow the steps [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription#assign-a-resource-to-an-app).
+* **How can I create a Prediction/runtime resource from LUIS?** From your application in the manage tab, click on Azure Resources menu on the left and follow the steps [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription#assign-a-resource-to-an-app) to add a new prediction resource to your app.

 ## Troubleshoot